wtoivo/RM2-ODL-quali-book/docs/08-Qualitative_report.md

   * **Practical constraints:** Can the question realistically be explored using thematic analysis and using secondary data?
 Try not to cover too much
   * **Guiding:** Remember that your RQ guides your enquiry but shouldn't be restrictive  - it's not the case that you are unable to report themes that don't directly answer your RQ.
   * **Flexibility:** Research questions are more flexible than hypotheses-it is acceptable for the focus of the RQ to be refined during/after data collection.

+### Formative feedback on your RQ

+If you would like to receive formative feedback on your RQ, you can submit it on [this Padlet](https://padlet.com/wilhelmiinatoivo/rm2-odl-research-questions-f844153314j3pwr2) by the end of week 5, semester 2.
+Please note that RQs submitted later than that will not receive feedback.

+If you would like to discuss your RQ, you can also attend Ashley's and Wil's office hours.

 ## Qualitative report guide